-Work flow detai ils Project Name Point of contact for this work (name, role, phone, email) Service / depart concerned ment area Project summary You may find it helpful to refer or link to other documents, such as a project proposal.
-Brief description of overall activity Explain broadly what you aim to achieve and what type of processing it involves.
-Summarise why you identified the need for a DPIA.
-Stakehold Organisati involved Has project/pro on(s) this got the approval from the Stakeholders/ departments /partner agencies?
+Stakeholder(s) / Organisation(s) involved Has this project/process got the approval from the Stakeholders/ departments /partner agencies?
 Information What personal information will be collected (e.g. name, date of birth, medical/health, unique identifier, criminal record etc) How much data will you be collecting and using?
 How often?
 How many individuals are affected?
 Why is the information being collected?
-How will the information be collected?
-Provide details Verbal ☐ Paper ☐ Electronic form Electronic (automated) Llow will the Denor 🗆 Floatronia How will the information be stored?
-Paper ☐ Other ☐ → Electronic Where will the information be stored (including backups and copies?)
-How will the data be quality checked?
-Who is officer / service / department/ responsible for the
+How will the information be Verbal 🗌 Electronic form collected?
+Provide details Paper 🗌 Electronic (automated) 🗌 How will the information be stored?
+Paper 🗌 Other $\square \rightarrow$

-information?

-What is the nature of your relationship with the individuals?
-How much control will they have?
-Would they expect you to use their data in this way?
-Do they include children or other vulnerable groups?
-Are there prior concerns over

-this type of processing or

-security flaws?

-Sharing and access

-What information will be shared?

 Who will the information be shared with?

-How will the information be transported/transferred?
+How will the information be transported/ transferred?
 Which officers / roles will have access?
 Are there any restrictions based on different roles?
 How will the information be accessed?
 How will access be monitored (audit, logs?)
 What security measures will be in place?

-What information sharing protocols
+What information sharing protocols and operational agreements will be in place?
+What is your lawful basis for processing?
+Does the processing actually achieve your purpose?
+Will reports be generated from this information?
+If yes, will the information be anonymised?